-2.2.1.3 General Product Safety Directive 2001/95/EC
+General Product Safety Directive 2001/95/EC

-The General Product Safety Directive (GPSD) 2001/95/EC aims at ensuring that only safe products are made available on the market.
+The General Product Safety Directive (GPSD) 2001/95/EC aim is to ensure that only safe products are made available on the market.

 The GPSD applies in the absence of other EU legislation, national standards, Commission recommendations or codes of practice relating to safety of products.
 It also complements sector specific legislation.
-Specific rules exist already for the safety of toys, electrical and electronic goods, cosmetics, chemicals and other specific product groups.
+Specific rules exist already for the safety of toys, electrical and electronic goods, cosmetics, chemicals and other specific product groups11.
 The GPSD does not cover pharmaceuticals, medical devices or food, which fall under separate legislation.

-The GPSD establishes obligations to both businesses and Member States' authorities:
+243 The GPSD establishes obligations to both businesses and Member States' authorities: